phiresky/masters-thesis/manuscript.md

 <!-- - Multi-agent Reinforcement Learning as a Rehearsal for Decentralized Planning
   https://www.sciencedirect.com/science/article/abs/pii/S0925231216000783 -->

-#### Homogenous vs heterogenous agents

-In general, the agents in a multi-agent environments can differ in their intrinsic properties.
-For example, they can have different control dynamics, maximum speeds, different observation systems, or different possible actions.
-We only consider environments with homogenous agents: All agents have the same physical properties, observation space, and action space.
-They only differ in their extrinsic properties: Their current position, rotation, and speed.
-This also causes them to have a different perspective, different observations and thus different actions, resulting in differing behavior even when they are acting according to the same policy.

-#### Centralized learning
+#### Centralized vs decentralized learning

-During training, we can either learn the agent policies in a centralized or a decentralized fasion.
+During training, the agent policies car either be learned in a centralized or a decentralized fashion.

 In decentralized learning, each agent learns their own policy, while in centralized learning, the policy is shared between all agents.
 Decentralized